-The Unisphere is a beautiful, giant steel globe that sits in Flushing Meadows-Corona Park in Queens, New York, so iconic that it has become the symbol of Queens.
+The Unisphere is a beautiful, giant steel globe that sits in Flushing Meadows-Corona Park in Queens, New York, so iconic that like the Queen of Corona, it has become the symbol of Queens.
 It is a famous sight in central Queens and is visible to drivers on the Long Island Expressway, Grand Central Parkway, and Van Wyck Expressway, as well as to airline passengers arriving and departing from LaGuardia and JFK airports.
 The Unisphere is the best symbol of the borough and also one of the largest globes ever made.

 1964 World's Fair Symbol

 The Unisphere found its perch in Queens for the 1964 World's Fair.
 The U.S. Steel Corporation built it as a symbol of world peace and reflected the World's Fair's theme, "Peace Through Understanding."
 Since then the Unisphere has welcomed visitors, soccer players, museum and theatergoers, Mets fans and the people of Queens, New York.

 The Unisphere, designed by renowned landscape architect Gilmore Clarke, is made of stainless steel and is 140 feet high and 120 feet in diameter.
 It weighs 900,000 pounds.
 Since the continents are the heaviest parts of the all-steel sculpture and they aren't evenly distributed, the Unisphere is top heavy.
 Very top heavy.
 It was carefully engineered to account for the unbalanced mass.
 A pool and fountains surround the Unisphere, giving it the illusion of floating off the ground, and it is lit at night for dramatic effect.